Organic Ceylon Cinnamon

 Ceylon cinnamon from Sri Lanka, the variety often called true cinnamon.

-I put this together so you have everything worth knowing about Kasha Nutrition Ceylon Cinnamon in one place.
+I put this together so you have everything worth knowing about Organic Ceylon Cinnamon in one place.

 At a glance

-• What it is: Organic Ceylon cinnamon (Cinnamomum verum), sourced from Sri Lanka, with a small amount of black pepper
+- What it is: Organic Ceylon cinnamon, sourced from Sri Lanka, with a small amount of black pepper

-• Licensed use: Cinnamomum verum is traditionally used in Herbal Medicine for loss of appetite, and it's a source of antioxidants
+- Licensed use: Ceylon cinnamon is traditionally used in Herbal Medicine for loss of appetite, and it's a source of antioxidants

 About the ingredient

 Almost everyone has cinnamon in the kitchen, but not all cinnamon is the same plant.
 What you usually find in the grocery aisle is Cassia.
-What's in this bottle is Ceylon, which comes from the inner bark of a tree called Cinnamomum verum.
-The name translates to "true cinnamon," and ours is sourced from Sri Lanka, where the tree has grown for a very long time.
+What's in this bottle is Ceylon cinnamon, sometimes called true cinnamon, made from the inner bark of the tree and sourced from Sri Lanka where it has grown for a very long time.

 The two types look and smell similar, but they differ in one compound worth knowing about: coumarin.
 Cassia carries a fair amount of it.
 Ceylon has only traces.
 One of the commonly discussed differences between the two species is their coumarin content.